opensearch-project/project-website/_posts/2023-09-05-use-opensearch-benchmark-with-randomized-query-terms.md

 You add a `param-source` parameter that calls the item `search-term-source` from Benchmark's registry.
 Create `workload.py` in the `bgg` directory.
 Benchmark will look for a file with this name and execute it on startup.
 You also increase the number of `iterations` for this operation to 1,000

-Create a file called `workload.py` with the below contents, in the same directory as `workload.json`.
+Create a file called `workload.py` with the contents below, in the same directory as `workload.json`.
 The `random_search_term` function selects random terms from either the English words corpus or the BGG corpus and injects them into a term query body.
 The `register` function registers the `random_search_term` function as the `search-term-source` parameter source.

 ```
 import random
 import logging

 # Load the source terms from the bgg_words and english_words files.
 To
-# keep it simple, the files are structured as a single query per line.
+# keep it simple, the files are structured as a single set of terms per line.
 english_words = None
 with open('english_words.txt', 'r') as f:
     lines = f.readlines()